cvnlab/TDM/README.md

     TDM: a temporal decomposition method for removing venous effects from task-based fMRI. bioRxiv.

+The code has been successfully run on MATLAB R2018a, but is likely compatible with any recent version of MATLAB.

 History of major code changes:
+- 2020/03/30 - Version 1.1.
+See extracthrfmanifold.m for description of changes.
 - 2019/12/08 - Initial version.

 ## CONTENTS